Why is the City doing this?

 - Waste collection is allowed and will continue.

 What activities are not allowed on these Slow Streets?

 - Social gatherings or events.
-Always maintain at least 6 feet of physical space from others.
+Always maintain at least 6 feet of physical space from others, and wear a mask.

 - Set-up of tables, chairs, play equipment, etc.